By offering the right environment we can guide baby's

 1 - 6

-rapidly and your baby can move into sleeping more at night than during
+rapidly and your baby gradually moves into sleeping more at night than during

 the day.

-Feeding is still an important and necessary trigger for
+Feeding is still an important and often necessary trigger for

 waking up.